 |The sub-group members understood it was not a good idea to do the work in isolation, so in an effort to be inclusive, they sent out a survey to the everyone in the organization.||Lack of conversation.
 It is only through involvement and dialogue that values becomes more than words on paper – where people clearly understand them and become commited to living them.|

-|The survey instructions asked people to list their top five values.
-(The mission statement was not attached).||Failure to connect values with purpose or vision.
+||Failure to connect values with purpose or vision.
 Organizational values need to be more than a reflection of the collective personal values of its members.
 Because values guide behavior and decision-making, it is important to choose the values that are needed to guide the organization into the future.
 Simply identifying the values that currently exist describes where you are, but these are not necessarily the values needed to help you get where you want to do.|

 |The sub-group had a lively and energizing meeting in which they reviewed the survey results and shared their own views on what values were important.
 They selected five values: honesty, relationships, teamwork, profitability, and passion.||Failure to be descriptive.
 Words mean different things to different people.
 It is important to provide a clear definition and examples of what the behaviors look like for each of these words.|